rajsinghv1/RAG-PDF-Chatbot-Gemini/README.md

 # 📄 RAG PDF Chatbot using Gemini AI

 ## 🚀 Overview

-This project is an AI-powered chatbot that allows users to upload PDF documents and ask questions based on their content.
+This project is an AI-powered chatbot that allows users to upload PDF documents and ask questions about their content in natural language.

-It uses **Retrieval-Augmented Generation (RAG)** with vector search and Gemini AI to provide accurate, context-aware answers.
+Instead of simply searching text, the system uses **Retrieval-Augmented Generation (RAG)** — a technique that combines:
+- 🔍 **Semantic search** (to find relevant content from PDFs)
+- 🤖 **LLM generation (Gemini AI)** (to generate accurate answers)

+This ensures responses are **context-based, relevant, and reliable**, not random AI guesses.

 ---

 ## 🧠 Tech Stack

-- Python
-- Streamlit (Frontend UI)
-- FAISS (Vector Database)
-- HuggingFace Embeddings
+- **Python** – Core development
+- **Streamlit** – Interactive web interface
+- **LangChain** – LLM workflow management
+- **FAISS** – Vector database for fast similarity search
+- **HuggingFace Embeddings** – Convert text into vectors
-- Google Gemini API (LLM)
+- **Google Gemini API** – Answer generation (LLM)
-- LangChain
+- **PyPDF2** – Extract text from PDFs

 ---

 ## ⚙️ Features

-- 📂 Upload multiple PDF files
+- 📂 Upload and process multiple PDFs
-- 🔍 Extract and process text automatically
+- 🔍 Automatic text extraction from documents
+- ✂️ Smart text chunking for better understanding
-- 🧠 Semantic search using embeddings
+- 🧠 Semantic search (meaning-based, not keyword-based)
-- 🤖 AI-generated answers from document context
+- 🤖 Context-aware answers using Gemini AI
-- ⚡ Fast and interactive UI
+- ⚡ Fast and simple user interface

 ---

-## 📊 How It Works
+## 📊 How It Works (Step-by-Step)

-- Upload PDF files
-- Extract text using PyPDF
+1. **Upload PDFs**
+   User uploads one or more PDF files.

+2. **Text Extraction**
+   The system reads and extracts text from all pages.

+3. **Chunking**
-- Split text into chunks
+   Large text is divided into smaller chunks for better processing.

-- Convert text into embeddings
-- Store embeddings in FAISS
-- Retrieve relevant chunks
+4. **Embedding Creation**
+   Each chunk is converted into a vector using HuggingFace embeddings.

+5. **Storage (FAISS)**
+   These vectors are stored in a vector database for fast retrieval.

+6. **User Query**
+   User asks a question in natural language.

+7. **Similarity Search**
+   The system finds the most relevant text chunks related to the query.

+8. **Answer Generation (Gemini)**
-- Gemini generates final answer
+   Relevant context + question → sent to Gemini → final answer generated.

 ---

 ## 🎯 Use Cases

-- 📚 Study assistant
+- 📚 Study Assistant (notes, books, PDFs)
-- 🧠 Research paper analysis
+- 🧠 Research Paper Analysis
-- 📄 Document Q&A
+- 📄 Document Question Answering
-- 📊 Business reports insights
+- 📊 Business Report Insights
+- 🏢 Knowledge Assistant for organizations

 ---

-## 🧑‍💻 Author
+## 📸 Demo

-**Raj Singh**
+Add your screenshot here:
+/screenshots/demo.png

 ---

 ## ⭐ Future Improvements

-- 💬 Chat history memory
+- 💬 Chat history (memory-based conversations)
-- 📑 Multi-document indexing
+- 📑 Multi-document filtering
 - ☁️ Cloud deployment
 - 🎙️ Voice input support
+- 🔍 Hybrid search (keyword + semantic)

+---

+## 📌 Key Highlights

+- Built a complete **RAG pipeline from scratch**
+- Integrated **LLM + Vector Database + UI**
+- Solves real-world problem: **document intelligence**
+- Suitable for **AI Engineer / Data Science roles**

+---

+## ⭐ Support

+If you find this project useful:
+- Star ⭐ the repository